 Now that you know what questions to ask, you can start thinking about what you want to include and how you want this presented.

-This is the most important question you can ask.
+What goes inside your custom welcome kit is the most important question you can ask.

-Your welcome kit should be more than official documents and materials your employees need to sign and return to you by the end of the week.
+Your welcome kits should be more than official documents and materials your employees need to sign and return to you by the end of the week.
 This is about your internal branding and your company culture.
 It’s too important to ignore.

 - A list of company values, rules and onboarding instructions.